microsoft/MPPC23-Power-Apps/lab3/README.md

 1. Leave the `Description` empty

-1. Focus on the `Previous Deployment Stage` and search for the `Deploy to test` stage.
+1. Focus on the `Previous Deployment Stage` and search for the `Deploy to QA` stage.
 After you have found that stage, select it

 1. Set focus to the input box next to target deployment environment.
 This will open up a small popup which enables you to add a new deployment environment

-1. Select `New deployment Environment`
+1. Select **+ New deployment Environment**

 > **Note:**
 > There is a setting field called `Pre Deployment Step Required`.
 We're not using that in this case, but think about what could that be used for.
 During the workshop, the trainers will show an example of it.